johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 <br/>

-### **This individual assignment is due Sept 20th, 2026**
+### **This individual assignment is due Sept 20, 2026**

+Overview
+========
 In this lab, you will practice the fundamentals of software quality assurance by writing unit tests and analyzing code coverage using Python.
 You will also transition to an automated workflow by implementing Continuous Integration (CI).
-You will continue the collaborative Git and GitHub workflow introduced in the [Git and GitHub Lab](/teaching/CS472/Timetable/Git_and_GitHub/), where the team repository serves as the authoritative upstream repository.
-You will work through your individual fork, synchronize it with upstream before beginning each contribution, use issues and acceptance criteria to define your work, and submit focused pull requests for peer review.
-You will address requested changes before approval and merging, and submit your final report for this lab in the team repository.

-Overview
-========
 This assignment is designed to simulate a professional software engineering workflow.
 You will progress through three distinct phases:
 1. Phase 1 (Test Coverage): Analyzing existing code and filling testing gaps.
 2. Phase 2 (Test-Driven Development): Building a new API using the Red-Green-Refactor cycle.
 3. Phase 3 (Continuous Integration): Automating your tests and enforcing quality gates with GitHub Actions.

 Contribution model for this full lab:
+- Follow the collaborative Git and GitHub workflow introduced in the [Git and GitHub Lab](/teaching/CS472/Timetable/Git_and_GitHub/): the team repository is the authoritative upstream repository, and you work through your individual fork, synchronizing with upstream before each contribution, using issues and acceptance criteria to define your work, and submitting focused pull requests for peer review.
+Address requested changes before approval and merging, and submit your final report in the team repository.
-- One setup PR per team for each lab folder (`test_coverage_lab`, `tdd_lab`, `ci_lab`).
+- Three setup PRs per team, one for each lab folder:
+    1. Test Coverage setup PR (`test_coverage_lab`).
+    2. TDD setup PR (`tdd_lab`), including the TDD worked example.
+    3. CI setup PR (`ci_lab`).
+- Each setup PR is assigned to one designated team member.
+Where possible, assign the three setup PRs to three different members.
+- Preparing a setup PR is an additional team responsibility; it does not replace the assigned student's own substantive PR below.
 - Three substantive PRs per student across the lab:
     1. One test-coverage PR (Phase 1).
     2. One TDD PR (Phase 2).
     3. One combined CI PR (Phase 3).
-- One TDD review and one CI review per student.
+- One review per student for each phase (test-coverage, TDD, and CI), assigned via a fixed round-robin order (see Branch Protection and Peer Review for the pairing rules, including setup PRs).
+- After each setup PR is merged, synchronize your fork before beginning individual work for that phase (see Merge Coordination for the general re-sync rule).

+## Branch Protection and Peer Review
+The team repository's `main` branch is protected. **Every PR must receive at least one teammate's approval before it can be merged.**

+### Review Assignment (Round-Robin)
+At the start of the lab, each team establishes a fixed review order covering all three phases and all setup PRs.
+For example, in a team of four (Students A, B, C, D):

+- Student A reviews Student B's PRs.
+- Student B reviews Student C's PRs.
+- Student C reviews Student D's PRs.
+- Student D reviews Student A's PRs.

+The same round-robin pairing applies to setup PRs: whoever is assigned to review a student's substantive PRs also reviews that student's setup PR if they are the designated setup author.

+### Review Expectations
+- Complete assigned reviews promptly.
+A delayed review can block a teammate's PR and prevent the team from starting the next phase.
+- Reviews should be **concise and evidence-based**.
+You are not required to comment on every review criterion listed in each phase (focus on the most relevant points, backed by test results, coverage reports, or CI logs).

+### Reviewing a Setup PR
+When reviewing a setup PR, verify that:

+- The correct folder and starter files are included.
+- A nested `.git` directory was not committed.
+- Dependencies can be installed.
+- The baseline tests or workflow run successfully.
+- Credentials, generated files, and unnecessary environment-specific files were not committed.
+- The issue's acceptance criteria are satisfied.

+### Merge Coordination
+Because `main` is protected and several students will open PRs that touch shared files, each team must establish a merge order before beginning individual contributions.

+- After a PR is merged, every student with an open PR must synchronize their fork with the upstream repository and resolve any resulting conflicts before their PR can be approved and merged.
+- This is especially important in Phase 2 and Phase 3, where students share the same TDD and CI files.

+### Address Feedback and Merge
+For every PR (setup or substantive), the author must:

+- Address requested changes and respond to reviewer comments.
+- Resolve merge conflicts.
+- Resolve review conversations before merging.

+A PR may be merged only after receiving the required approval.
+Once satisfied, the reviewer should approve the PR and ask the author to merge it.
+Do not push directly to `main`; changes must be merged through an approved PR.

 Software testing
 =========